Introduction to Rust

 - Zero-Cost Abstractions: High-level features with no runtime overhead

-- Concurrency: Write concurrent code without fear
+- Concurrency: Write concurrent code without data races

-- Performance: Comparable to C and C++, 10-100x faster than Python
+- Performance: Comparable to C and C++, 10 to 100 times faster than Python

 - Helpful Compiler: Error messages that teach you